oms1994/Artificial-Intellegence/README.md

 # Artificial-Intellegence
-The repo contains code modules based on the concepts used widely AI/ML
+The repo contains code modules based on the concepts used widely in  AI/ML